 Directly above the heating element there is a fan that creates air circulation through the chamber.
 The air goes up through the basket and through the food, then back down and out.

 The heat moves all around the food so it mimics deep frying in the sense that the food is surrounded by heat at all times, just as if it was submersed in hot oil.

 Air fryers also have an exhaust vent to release air during the cooking process.
 Because the temperature rises during cooking, the air pressure inside rises as well.
 Venting off air during the cooking process keeps the pressure from building inside of the air fryer.

 Air fryers give you the option of adjusting the time and temperature and can cook at temperatures close to 400 degrees Fahrenheit.
 It produces foods similar to what you would get when deep frying.

 The air fryer’s claim to fame is that they use drastically less oil than you would normally use to fry foods, up to 80% less.
-Some fried recipes may require as little as a tablespoon of oil.
+Some Instant Pot air fryer recipes may require as little as a tablespoon of oil.
 This produces a much healthier version of deep fried foods.

 Air fryers can also cook foods at speeds much faster than conventional frying.